qutip/qutip/doc/guide/heom/fermionic.rst

-The first-level exponents for the left bath are retrieved by calling ``.filter(tags=["L"])`` on ``ado_state`` which is an instance of :class:`~qutip.solve.nonmarkov.heom.HierarchyADOsState` and also provides access to the methods of :class:`~qutip.solve.nonmarkov.heom.HierarchyADOs` which describes the structure of the hierarchy for a given problem.
+The first-level exponents for the left bath are retrieved by calling ``.filter(tags=["L"])`` on ``ado_state`` which is an instance of :class:`~qutip.solver.heom.HierarchyADOsState` and also provides access to the methods of :class:`~qutip.solver.heom.HierarchyADOs` which describes the structure of the hierarchy for a given problem.

 Here the tag "L" matches the tag passed when constructing ``bath_L`` earlier